HandDiffuse: Generative Controllers for Two-Hand Interactions via Diffusion Models: Related Works

-\paragraph{Human Motion generation.} In recent years, there has been a growing interest in the field of human motion generation, with many studies exploring the generation of human motions based on conditioning signals.
-These conditioning signals are used to guide the generation of specific types of motions, such as motion in-betweening~\cite{Kaufmann_2020, Harvey_2020, qin2022motion}, trajectory control~\cite{Zhang_2021_ICCV, Rempe_2023_CVPR, karunratanakul2023gmd, xie2023omnicontrol} and unconstrained motion synthesis~\cite{Pavlakos_2019_CVPR, yan2019convolutional, Zhao_2020_CVPR}.
+\paragraph{\textbf{Human Motion generation.}} In recent years, there has been a growing interest in the field of human motion generation, with many studies exploring the generation of human motions based on conditioning signals.
+These conditioning signals are used to guide the generation of specific types of motions, such as motion in-betweening~\cite{MotionInfilling, Harvey_2020, qin2022motion}, trajectory control~\cite{Zhang_2021_ICCV, Rempe_2023_CVPR, karunratanakul2023gmd, xie2023omnicontrol} and unconstrained motion synthesis~\cite{Pavlakos_2019_CVPR, yan2019convolutional, Zhao_2020_CVPR}.
 Leading by the pioneering work of MDM~\cite{tevet2023human}, human motion generation models based on diffusion architecture~\cite{liang2023intergen,zhang2022egobody, du2023avatars} have been shown to gain better motion diversity and expressiveness compared to prior works based on GAN~\cite{lin2018human} or VAE~\cite{cai2021unified, petrovich2021action}.
-However, most existing works in this area have primarily focused on generating whole-body motions, neglecting the generation of dual-hand motions, which plays a crucial role in many interactive scenarios.
+However, most existing works in this area have primarily focused on generating whole-body motions, only few works\cite{lee2024interhandgen,zhang24both} try to generate hands' motion in recent.
 Utilizing the capabilities of the diffusion models, we propose a novel method HandDiffuse to enable interacting hands motion generation tasks with control signals such as key frames and trajectory.

-\section{HandDiffuse1.2M Dataset}
+\section{HandDiffuse12.5M Dataset}